Saren-Arterius/wtako-rest-swarm-template/README.md

 1. Open http://127.0.0.1:31380/health or `$ curl http://127.0.0.1:31380/health`
 2. In the JSON output, `sequence` indicates redis health/consistency, and `log_count` indicates postgres health/consistency.

+## Stack internal services
+Because docker swarm exposes ports to either only inside containers or 0.0.0.0, access to any stack internal services (pgadmin, redis etc) should be proxied by ssh server instead of open to internet.

+Use the command: `$ while true; do ssh root@127.0.0.1 -p 2222 -L 5000:haproxy:5000 -L 5001:haproxy:5001 -L 6379:redis1:6379 -L 31300:pgadmin:80 -L 31301:phpredmin:80; sleep 1; done`.
+The default password is `password_ssh` if you are asked.
+By the way, `ssh/authorized_keys` must also be updated to your keys or being emptied, unless you want to give me access to your server.

 ## web dev
-(Requires stack up, assume you are on db1 and redis1 is master)
+(Requires stack up and ssh, assume you are on db1 and redis1 is master)
 1. `$ cd app`
 2. `$ npm install`
 3. `$ npm run dev`